Marketing Plans for Self-published Books

 Interested in writing and or publishing your own book?
 Start here.

 Although I am not a very talented writer, I do enjoy learning and gaining skills so I gave “Marketing Plans for Self-published Books (Self-publishing Guides)” a try.
-I really liked that the marketing plans are already built and ready to use, Sure beats the typical how to do it your self books, which usually still leave you asking questions and not know much than you did when you started!
-There a random bits of humor that make this book a more enjoyable read than I first thought.
-Highly recommended for those of you that may need some guidance!
+I really liked that the marketing plans are already built and ready to use, Sure beats the typical how to do it your self books, which usually still leave you asking questions and not knowing much than you did when you started!

 A Great Marketing Plan